How to Tell that Your Garage Door Opener is Broken

 Markham Garage Doors offers and installs a full range of LiftMaster garage door openers and door opener accessories to meet all needs and preferences.
 Call Markham Garage Doors today at (905) 472-9178 or (416) 570-3667 to discuss how we can help make access to your garage/home more convenient, safer, and/or more secure.

-Differentiating the Chamberlain and Craftsman Brands of Garage Door Openers
+Differentiating the LiftMaster, Chamberlain and Craftsman Brands of Garage Door Openers

-Garage door openers have indeed become a modern convenience for many homeowners and their families.
-And, as with many other mechanical devices, advances in technology have taken garage door openers, metaphorically speaking, to greater heights.
-Today’s automatic openers offer much more than just convenient access to/egress from a home or garage, as manufacturers are integrating technology that provides such features as:
+Garage door openers have become a modern convenience for many homeowners and their families.
+Today’s automatic openers offer much more than just a convenient way to access the garage, as manufacturers are integrating technology such as:

 - Smartphone activation